 On the other hand, I don't doubt that my Mondays are not the same as your Mondays.
 I'm just saying don't read articles with opinions like these.

 Go test for yourself and see what works for you.
-Instead of wasting time reading somebody's historical data, spend it on sending more emails and analyzing your stats.
+Instead of wasting time relying on somebody's historical data, spend it on sending more emails and analyzing your stats.

 Will I get better results if I send more emails?

-A completely berzerk email myth.
+One of the most berzerk email myths.
 There's no correlation between these two either.

 Now, of course, you want to reach out to as many prospects as you can.
 That's totally understandable.
 But it's not the number of people whose inbox you'll get into, it's the quality of your prospects and your outreach.

 Not everyone is your ideal client.
-Figure out your audience first.
+Figure out your audience first, instead of giving your time to email frequency statistics.
 Segment them.
 Understand what they need and then craft your pitch.

 We all work with lists from 500 to 5,000 emails.
 I'm not against having big lists.
 I'm against emailing everyone the same crap.